moshix/searchserver/README.md

 ==============================

-The telnet.py server is, well... for telnet clients
+The telnet.py server is, well... for telnet clients.

+Install PyPDF2 with:
+<pre>pip3 install PyPDF2</pre>

 The SSH server in Python
 ========================